CodePushGo/website/src/content/blog/en/how-to-resolve-android-build-errors-in-capacitor.md

 ### ProGuard Rule Management

-Adjust ProGuard rules to ensure critical Capacitor plugin classes and WebView interfaces aren’t removed during obfuscation.
-Refer to the official [Capacitor documentation](https://capgo.app/blog/capacitor-comprehensive-guide/) for detailed guidance on configuring ProGuard.
+Adjust ProGuard rules to ensure critical React Native plugin classes and WebView interfaces aren’t removed during obfuscation.
+Refer to the official [React Native documentation](https://capgo.app/blog/capacitor-comprehensive-guide/) for detailed guidance on configuring ProGuard.

 For immediate updates without resubmitting to app stores, consider using CodePushGo's live update system.
 This allows you to deploy changes instantly while maintaining obfuscation compatibility and compliance with store policies.